aaronwangy/Data-Science-Cheatsheet/README.md

 ### Why is Python/SQL not covered in this cheatsheet?
 I planned for this resource to cover mainly algorithms, models, and concepts, as these rarely change and are common throughout industries.
-Technical languages and data structures often vary by job function, and think refreshing these skills make more sense on a keyboard than on a paper.
+Technical languages and data structures often vary by job function, and I think refreshing these skills makes more sense on keyboard than on paper.

 ## License